bigwiv/Biopython-cn/chr6.rst

 You might find this easier, but it does require more memory (RAM) for the strings used for the input FASTA and output Clustal formatted data.

-6.4.5??EMBOSS needle and water
+6.4.5  EMBOSS needle and water
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `EMBOSS <http://emboss.sourceforge.net/>`__ suite includes the
 ``water`` and ``needle`` tools for Smith-Waterman algorithm local
 alignment, and Needleman-Wunsch global alignment.
 The tools share the
-same style interface, so switching between the two is trivial ®C we°Øll
+same style interface, so switching between the two is trivial ‚Äì we‚Äôll
 just use ``needle`` here.

 Suppose you want to do a global pairwise alignment between two